ahaggqvist/Uroskur/README.md

 # Uroskur
 Uroskur fetches a forecast for the next 48 hours from OpenWeather and routes from Strava and shows the weather along your routes.
-Authentication via Google.

-ASP.NET Core with a React frontend.
+User authentication is handled by Google.

 ## Screenshots
 <img src="https://i.ibb.co/H44p4ST/main.png" alt="main" border="0">